bendr/bender/spec/data-model.md

 # The Bender data model

-Bender v0.8, 14 March 2013
+Bender v0.8, 18 March 2013

-Bender describes Web applications through the combination of _components_.
+Bender describes Web applications through the combination of *components*.
-Running a Bender application requires a runtime, which renders the component describing the application, and runs the event loop for user interaction.
+Running a Bender application requires a runtime, which renders the component describing the application, and runs an event loop for user interactions.

 ## Data model specification